bobthecow/mustache.php/README.markdown

 Known Issues
 ------------

- * As of v1.1.2, there are a couple of whitespace bugs around section tags...
+ * As of Mustache spec v1.1.2, there are a couple of whitespace bugs around section tags...
 Despite these failing tests, this version is actually *closer* to correct than previous releases.